 "Students lose the ability to think critically and deeply about ideas," he said.
 "We're educating a group of people in very shallow ways."

-Supporters of the law say it is a successful public policy that has
+Supporters of the law say it is a successful public policy that has brought accountability and transparency to public schools around the nation.

 In testimony before the House Committee on Education and the Workforce earlier this month, Education Secretary Margaret Spellings said the law has "laid a solid foundation of student achievement."
 She said that, in the five years since it passed, more reading progress has been made among American 9-year-olds than in the previous 28 years combined.